 - SENAR wants to work with parents/carers/young people to create a plan that is right for you / your child or young person.
 Feedback from you is essential in order for us to further develop the service that we provide to you.
-When we issue the final EHC plan we will ask you to complete a short questionnaire/survey. - This can be completed online or in its paper format.
+When we issue the final EHC plan we will ask you to complete a short guestionnaire/survey. - This can be completed online or in its paper format.
 Your responses will be used to inform and develop future SEND services in Birmingham.

-3 What Happens Next?
+What Happens Next?

-- Your child's EHCP is finalised and shared with the setting named in Section I of the EHCP as well as those agencies that have provided advice during the assessment process. - You/your child or young person's EHCP will be reviewed by the local authority at least every 12 months.
+- Your child's EHCP is finalised and shared with the setting named in Section I of the EHCP as well as those agencies that have provided advice during the assessment process. - Your / Your child or young person's EHCP will be reviewed by the local authority at least every 12 months.
 These annual review meetings will normally be organised and chaired by staff at your child's school and invites will be sent to all practitioners involved with you /your child or young person.
 The purpose of the review is to ensure that your /your child or young person's EHCP remains up to date and provides an accurate reflection of your / your child or young person's special educational needs.
 If there are concerns about the level of provision, or if your/your child or young person's needs have changed significantly, then an early review meeting can be requested, and who needs to attend this can be discussed with your case officer. - At the annual review meeting you will be able to discuss your / your child or young person's progress towards meeting their outcomes.
-The meeting will consider whether to maintain, amend or cease the EHCP.

-- The EHCP is not necessarily amended after each Annual Review.
-The most recent Annual Review document will explain whether or not changes were necessary and why (or why not). - From Year 9 onwards the Annual Review must also focus on transition to adult life. - You can find out more about the Annual Review process on the Local Offer.
+The meeting will consider whether to maintain, amend or cease the EHCP. - The EHCP is not amended each year and the most recent Annual Review document should be read alongside the EHCP. - From Year 9 onwards the Annual Review must also focus on transition to adult life. - You can find out more about the Annual Review process on the Local Offer.
 You may also find it helpful to speak to the SENCo, class teacher or form tutor at your / your child or young person's school to find out more about the annual review process, how you and your child will contribute to the review so that your voices are included.

-4 Jargon Buster
+Jargon Buster